 About

-I am an Associate Professor in the Department of Computer Sciences at the University of Wisconsin Madison.
+I am an Associate Professor in the Department of Computer Sciences at the University of Wisconsin-Madison.
 I am a member of machine learning@uw-madison and a faculty affiliate with the Data Science Institute.
-Previously I was a postdoc researcher in the Computer Science department at Stanford University, working with Christopher RĂ©.
+Previously, I was a postdoc researcher in the Computer Science department at Stanford University, working with Christopher Ré.

-I completed my PhD from Cornell University in 2017, where I was fortunate to be advised by John E. Hopcroft.
+I completed my PhD from Cornell University in 2017, where I was advised by Turing laureate John E. Hopcroft and worked closely with Kilian Q. Weinberger.

 My research has been recognized by the Alfred P. Sloan Fellowship (2025), MIT Innovators Under 35 Award (2023), NSF CAREER Award (2023), AFOSR Young Investigator (YIP) Award (2022), Forbes 30 Under 30 in Science (2020), and multiple faculty research awards from Google, Meta, and Amazon.
 I was named the "Innovator of the Year" by MIT Technology Review in 2023.
 Our research has also won the Outstanding Paper Award at NeurIPS 2022 and ICLR 2022.